seacevedo/rekt_qa_system/README.md

 * [Pandas](https://pandas.pydata.org/) to import and transform our dataset.
 * [Docker](https://www.docker.com/) to containerize our deployed model and application architecture
 * [Docker Compose](https://docs.docker.com/compose/) for managing multiple docker containers used in this project
+* [Streamlit](https://streamlit.io/) to generate the interface for our application.
+* [Jupyter Notebook](https://jupyter.org/) to run notebooks for performing experiments and generate results on methods we can implement in our application.

 This project was developed and tested in a local environment with the following characteristics: